-Falls, for instance, are a leading cause of quadriplegia, and falls happen all too often in maritime work.
-Workers may fall overboard onto another part of the ship, onto a dock, or into a cargo hold.
-Workers may also be struck by moving cargo, equipment, such as cranes, or by vehicles moving on a ship or in a port.
+Falls, for instance, are a leading cause of quadriplegia and falls happen all too often in maritime work.
+Workers may fall overboard onto another part of the ship, a dock, or a cargo hold.
+On a ship or port, workers may also be struck by moving cargo and equipment, such as cranes or vehicles.

-Compensation after a Quadriplegia Diagnosis
+Compensation After a Quadriplegia Diagnosis

-If you were injured in the maritime industry and have been told that you are now paralyzed in all limbs, you have to now face life without independence and without the ability to move or control your body.
+If you were injured in the maritime industry and have been told that you are now paralyzed in all limbs, you have to face life without independence and the ability to move or control your body.

 You may be entitled to compensation to help you with these costs.
 If you are a seaman, for instance, and you qualify for the Jones Act, if you or your lawyer can prove that your employer was negligent in your accident, you can fight for compensation.

-There are other maritime laws that can help you get compensation if you work as a longshoreman or are an offshore worker.
-You need a good lawyer with experience in maritime law to help you understand your rights, which laws apply to your situation, and to help advocate for you in settlements or in a courtroom if necessary.
+Other maritime laws can help you get compensation if you work as a longshoreman or offshore worker.
+You need a lawyer with maritime law experience to help you understand your rights, which laws apply to your situation, and to help advocate for you in settlements or in a courtroom if necessary.

 If you face the devastating consequences of an accident and quadriplegia, contact a lawyer to help you navigate this new world.